BradleyCanty/DIY-21700-Battery-System/README.md

 ## Purpose
 The parametric nature of this system allows designing and building a battery system specific to your vehicle's requirements.
 As such, **the value add of this system is threefold:**
-1) you can use cells of your choice (i.e., can optimize for either power output or energy capacity)
+1) you can use cells of your choice (i.e., can optimize for either power output or energy capacity) in a configuration suitable for your vehicle (options spanning from 6s3p to 12s6p)
 2) you can enjoy a significant cost savings (~50% discount at the time of this writing) by building it yourself
 3) the battery's latching mechanism presents a common interface for battery swapping (either manually or by robot arm); this is important since battery swapping vastly increases system uptime when compared with on-board charging